apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 The S3Guard metadata for a file can be corrected with the `s3guard import` command as discussed above.
-The command can take a file URI instead of a bucket URI to correct the metdata for a single file.
+The command can take a file URI instead of a bucket URI to correct the metadata for a single file.
 For example:

 ```bash
 hadoop s3guard import [-meta URI] s3a://my-bucket/file-with-bad-metadata